yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-network/cloud-vpc-setup.md

 1. Select **Add application CIDR to IP allow list** to add the the CIDR range to your cloud IP allow list.
 You will add this IP allow list to your cluster so that the application VPC can connect to the database.
 1. Click **Initiate Peering**.

+When finished, the status of the peering connection is Pending, indicating that you need to configure the cloud provider to complete the connection.

-## Configure the connection in your cloud provider
+### Configure the connection in your cloud provider

 Once the peering connection is added in Yugabyte Cloud, you need to sign in to your cloud provider and configure the connection.

 - For AWS, use the VPC Dashboard to accept the peering request, enable DNS, and add a route table entry.
 - In the Google Cloud Console, create a peering connection using the project ID and network name of the Yugabyte Cloud VPC.

+When finished, the status of the peering connection changes to Active if the connection is successful.

-### Accept the peering request in AWS
+#### Accept the peering request in AWS

 To make an AWS peering connection active, in AWS, use the **VPC Dashboard** to do the following: